Eritrean People's Liberation Front: 1980s

 The Second Congress in 1987, brought together the EPLF and the Eritrean Liberation Front/Central Leadership (also sometimes referred to as Central Command, CC) in what was called the Unity Congress.
 This was the culmination of negotiations over three years which had brought together the two fighting forces in October 1986, under a unified command.
 On this congress, Isaias Afewerki replaced secretary-general Ramadan Nur.
 Subsequently, the movement abandoned most of its formerly Marxist–Leninist ideology, in favour of an own revolutionary left-wing concept and a more comprehensive and pragmatic approach to unite all Eritrean nationalists.
+This approach was entitled the "National Democratic Program," and included objectives for the creation and development of Eritrea.
+It consisted of an 11-point plan, the first point of which was the forming of the nation.
+The following points emphasized protecting political, social, and religious rights, with the last being a call for a neutral position in foreign policy.